bromanla/note-test/readme.md

 ## Build

-> Make environment variables (see .env.example)
+> Make environment variables (see packages/*/.env.example)

-> Duplicate database (see packages/backend template.sqlite)
+> Duplicate database (see packages/backend/template.sqlite)

 > We use node version 16+